 They are typically made of aluminum or steel and are ribbed at their end to ensure a tight fitting with the ear tips.
 Also, the ear tubes are angulated to fit the anatomical orientation of the ears, they bend forward and downward to make auscultation easy.

 The headset is simply comprised of the ear tubes, the ear tip, and the tension springs.
 If you wondered what the tension springs are, here's a quick explanation.

 If you look at a picture of a stethoscope, the two ear tubes usually cross each other in an 'X- shape'.
-This is the job of the tension springs, they ensure that the ear tips stay firmly in your ears when you auscultate by applying some tension across the ear tubes.
-If you pull the two ear tubes of a stethoscope apart, you'll notice they'll give some resistance and then return to their normal 'X-shape'.
+This is the job of the tension springs, they ensure that the tips stay firmly in your ears when you auscultate by applying some tension across the ear tubes.
+If you pull the two ear tubes apart, you'll notice they'll give some resistance and then return to their normal 'X-shape'.
 This happens because of the tension springs.

-An improvement in this design is to have two separate sound paths (double lumen) in a single tube as seen in Littmann cardiology stethoscope series.
+An improvement in this design is to have two separate sound paths (double lumen) in a single tube as seen in Littmann cardiology series.

 The diaphragm is the round surface of the chest piece that directly picks up sounds and vibrations from the environment.
 They come in different materials.
 For example, Littmann models have a tunable diaphragm.
 What this means is that the more pressure you apply to the chest piece when auscultating, the higher the sound frequency you can hear and vice versa.

-Some stethoscopes have two diaphragms with the bell portion closed.
+Some have two diaphragms with the bell portion closed.
 This means that you can enjoy a better sound quality when trying to pick up lower frequencies with the smaller bell diaphragm.
-A practical example is when you want to listen to the chest of a child, you won't need to look for another stethoscope, all you need to do is to switch the valve on the stethoscope stem to open up the bell's sound pathway.
+A practical example is when you want to listen to the chest of a child, you won't need to look for another device, all you need to do is to switch the valve on the stem to open up the bell's sound pathway.

 It is better to use the bell when caring for thin patients or in pediatrics.